 No credit card required

-A typical workday in the life of an HVAC technician starts with learning about the specific job that needs to be done.
+A typical workday in an HVAC technician’s life starts with learning about the specific job that needs to be done.
 Employers assign technicians to travel to a customer to resolve whatever HVAC-related issue they have.
 Self-employed technicians may be contacted by customers directly.
-The job can be to repair a pipe that is leaking, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.
+The job can be to repair a leaking pipe, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.

-If you are hiring a HVAC Technician, these questions can be helpful in narrowing options until you find the ideal candidate:
+If you are hiring an HVAC Technician, these questions can help narrow options until you find the ideal candidate: